When Do Babies Start Teething?

 If baby is showing signs of fussiness, you may start wondering if the time for teething has arrived.
 So when do babies start teething?
 The truth is, every baby is unique.
 Still, there’s a general time frame—plus a few important things that all moms should know to make the process easier.

-Babies usually start getting their primary teeth between 3 and 6 months old, says Mark S. Wolff, DDS, PhD, professor and chair of the department of cariology and comprehensive care at the New York University College of Dentistry in New York City.
+Babies usually start getting their primary teeth between 3 and 6 months old, says Mark S. Wolff, DDS, PhD, a professor of cariology and comprehensive care at the New York University College of Dentistry in New York City.
 But it’s quite possible that it could happen later too.
 In fact, some babies may not get their first teeth until as late as a year old, says Whitney Schutzbank, MD, MPH, a pediatrician at the MassGeneral Hospital for Children in Boston.

 Genetics play a significant role in determining teething age, says Jeffrey Bourne, MD, a pediatrician at Providence Saint John’s Health Center in Santa Monica, California.
 “It tends to run in families,” he says.
 “Some families have teeth that come in early, some not until later.”